neelotpalchaulia/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab11-Implement-Compute-Disaster-Recovery/LabExercise-4.md

 # Instructions

-## Exercise 1: Deploy an Azure SQL database
+## Exercise 4: Setup Azure SQL Database disaster recovery

-Azure SQL Database is a fully managed platform as a service (PaaS) database engine that handles most database management functions like upgrading, patching, backups, and monitoring without the need for user intervention.
-Azure SQL Database is always running on the most recent stable version of the SQL Server database engine and a patched operating system, with 99.99% uptime.
-In this exercise, you are going to deploy an Azure SQL database.
+In this exercise, you are going to set up active geo-replication for Azure SQL Database using the Azure portal, as well as how to initiate failover.

 In this exercise, you will:

 + Task 1: Create an Azure SQL database with Adventure Works pre-loaded.
++ Task 2: Add a Secondary database.
++ Task 3: Initiate a failover.
++ Task 4: Remove Secondary database.

 ### Estimated Timing: 60 minutes